maxanthem/A7-PandaNotebook/README.md

 - A8 template
     - [x] Experiment and create the template
     - [ ] Open source it
-- Tool for automatic creation of custom A5 to A8 template (eg different template for each page, custom front cover)
+- Tool for automatically creating custom A5–A8 templates (e.g., different layout per page, custom cover)
     - [ ] Create a script
     - [ ] Open source it
-    - [ ] Host it for everyone to use it
+    - [ ] Host it for everyone to use

 ## FAQ

 - _Why **panda** notebook?_
-    - Because it's black and white, I like monochrome, like black ink on white paper.
+    - Because it's black and white, I like monochrome aesthetics, like black ink on white paper.
     - Also because a panda embodies being chill and taking things easy.
     - Be a panda.
-- _Why would you even create this?
+- _Why create this?
 What's the point??_
     - Because I'm trying to be less distracted by my phone but still be able to quickly note down ideas, references (books, movies, podcasts, ...) to process later.
     - I realized that a lot of existing notebooks (either digital templates or physical notebooks) are either paid, or limited.
-For instance, I like the idea of the [PocketMode](https://pocketmod.com/), but I prefer to have more and nicer pages.
+For instance, I like the idea of the [PocketMod](https://pocketmod.com/), but I prefer to have more and nicer pages.
-    - I started creating my own tiny notebook by folding, binding and cutting A4 sheets (it reminded me of my childhood in school...), and I found them so cool that I wanted to share them.
+    - I started making my own tiny notebooks by folding, binding, and trimming A4 sheets (it reminded me of school), and I found them so useful and fun that I wanted to share them.

 ## License